kbosa-risc/mcpf-getting-started/src/python/mcp_use_case_sim2influx/README.md

 ## Description

-It reads some csv like data and saves them to a given infux database.
+It reads some csv like data and saves them to a given influx database.

 ## Requirements

 The input data must be present (see [../../../../data_sim](../../../../data_sim)) and their location must be given in the part *input_path* of the yaml configuration.

-A infux database instance must be available and its access information (url, org, bucket, token etc.) must be entered into the part *database_config* as well as arguments of the function *influx_df_write* in the yaml configuration file, see [sim2influx_use_case.yaml](sim2influx_use_case.yaml).
+A influx database instance must be available and its access information (url, org, bucket, token etc.) must be entered into the part *database_config* as well as arguments of the function *influx_df_write* in the yaml configuration file, see [sim2influx_use_case.yaml](sim2influx_use_case.yaml).

 Remark: it is possible, that the retention period is not infinite (0) by default (in this case inserted data older than the retention period will be ignored automatically).